adityaks-lts/Code-Kalyaan-2345/README.md

    Integrates Google Fonts and FontAwesome icons for enhanced typography and visual elements.
 By leveraging these resources, the website achieves a modern and visually appealing design, improving readability and user engagement.

 3. **Figma:**
+   It is used a web-based UI/UX design app that enables collaborative, browser-based graphic design and prototyping with a generous free plan for how the website will look and what functionality it will have.

 ## How to Use